There are currently no water restrictions in place across the MidCoast region.

 Emergency restrictions (Level 5)

-A further level, emergency restrictions, could be enacted if the situation becomes very serious and water supplies are running low.
-Depending on the particular situation, Council would advise residents of what they are required to do in this case.
+Emergency restrictions may be introduced if the situation becomes very serious and water supplies are running low.
+Council will advise residents of what they are required to do in this situation.

 MidCoast Council operates five water supply schemes – four of which are reliant on the flows of nearby rivers.